 Members of the University community shall not engage in sexual harassment.
-Persons who do so are subject to disciplinary action, up to and including discharge for employees and suspension for students.
+Persons who do so are subject to disciplinary action, up to and including discharge for employees and dismissal for students.
+The University also prohibits sexual harassment by third parties toward members of the University community.